hale4029/UpVote/README.md

 * [Acknowledgements](#acknowledgements)

 ## About the project
-UpVote is an interactive Rails web application built from conception to completion that authenticates with a third-party service (GitHub), consumes the Upsplash API, and provides a solution to an identified problem.
+UUpVote is a bespoke, interactive microservice web application that authenticates with a third-party service (GitHub), consumes an image API (Upsplash), integrates asynchronous JavaScript requests/posts, and provides a solution for Turing's Mod 3 project ideation process.

+During Mod 3, students suggest ideas for possible web applications.
+The ideas are voted upon and the top 5 are divided amongst groups of 3-4.
+UpVote is a web application that improves that process by allowing students to create and submit ideas.
+Once all ideas are submitted, the instructors can then permit voting (in the classroom), allowing students to vote in real time and view the results simultaneously.

 ## Purpose
-Object Oriented Programing principles, Restful Routing, Test Driven Development, Behavior Driven Development, Authenticated API calls, OAuth process
+Object Oriented Programing principles, RESTful Routing, Test Driven Development, Behavior Driven Development, Authenticated API calls, OAuth process, Client-Side JavaScript fetch requests.

 ## Welcome Page Demo